byuicampuscd/noggl/README.md

 node noggl
 ```
 The first time you run it, it will ask for your toggl API key.
 Which can be found in your profile settings on toggl's site

-*// I think this is what we want we just need to add in typing in the password everytime*